-As we progress further into the 21st century, more and more retailers are embracing various types of technology to aid in retail business operations.
-Loyalty programs, digital marketing, inventory management, sales metrics, and modern payments are just a few of the ways that many business owners are using modern tech advancements.
+As we progress further into the 21st century, more and more retailers are embracing various types of technology to aid in their retail business operations.
+Loyalty programs, digital marketing, inventory management, sales metrics, and modern payments are just a few of the ways that business owners are taking advantage of modern tech advancements.
 And with competition in retail this fierce, it’s important to do so.

 The modern retail POS machine is an integral part of each of the above business operations.
 Many consumers use a point of sale on a daily basis but have no idea what it can do.
 But it’s critical that business owners and managers know just how powerful these machines really are.
 Sure, a POS is still a machine that processes transactions and facilitates basic business operations, but there is so much more that a modern point of sale machine can do.
 Check out some more of the specifics on what makes the best retail POS machine and how it can benefit your business.

 Humans have been devising machines that can count, track, and tally for millennia.
 The abacus was invented as a sort of ancient calculator.
 Centuries later more in-depth calculators were developed to perform more complex, though still rudimentary, operations.
 John Napier made a tool capable of multiplication, division, and square roots in the early 17th century; William Gunter proved the rules of logs with a device in 1620; Willhelm Schickard designed a mechanical calculator in 1623.
 Shortly thereafter, more and more “calculating clocks” were created and advanced upon.
 And of course, the 20th century would bring rapid advancement of calculators, transitioning them to the electronic and digital world.